 Antecedent: An event, activity, or condition that exists or occurs immediately prior to an individual’s given behavior.

 Behavior: Responses or actions of an individual (negative or positive) of interest to change and that are specifically both observable (i.e., can be seen) and measurable (i.e., can be counted).

 Consequence: An event, activity, or condition that immediately follows an individual’s given behavior.
 (Cooper, Heron, & Heward, 2006; HANDS in Autism®, 2013).

-Accommodation – An accomodation’s use is intended to reduce or eliminate the effects of a student’s disability without changing what is being taught or tested.
-A student may utilize an accomodation during testing if that accomodation is required and used routinely during classroom activities.
+Accommodation – An accommodation’s use is intended to reduce or eliminate the effects of a student’s disability without changing what is being taught or tested.
+A student may utilize an accommodation during testing if that accommodation is required and used routinely during classroom activities.
 Example: A student with a disability is allowed extra time on a test but still takes the same exam as the rest of the class.
 (Indiana Department of Education., 2009).

 ADOS (Autism Diagnostic Observation Schedule) – A structured assessment consisting of standardized activities related to communication, social interaction, and play for observation of the occurrence or non-occurrence of behaviors and is often utilized as a gold standard tool to screen for a diagnosis of autism spectrum disorder (Lord, Rutter, DiLavore, & Risi, 2001).

 Advocate – A person or agency knowledgeable in the field of special education who takes action to assist a parent, caregiver, or themselves (i.e., self-advocate) on behalf of an individual with special needs.
 (INSOURCE, 2009).